Retention-first governance turns face-to-face into a compounding engine.

 Vendor market reality

 Vendors charge $275 to $300 per acquired donor.
 Most are paid after the second successful gift — a structure that rewards volume, not survival.
 Industry research found that most vendor bonuses are based primarily on donor numbers, and only a handful of nonprofit RFPs ask about canvasser training, compensation, or retention accountability.
 If you want different outcomes, you must contract for different outcomes.
-We design RFPs, scoring rubrics, and contracts that align incentives to retention and payment health.
+As a canvass fundraising consultant, we design RFPs, scoring rubrics, and contracts that align incentives to retention and payment health.

 What success looks like